RadioAstronomySoftwareGroup/pyuvsim/reference_simulations/Memos/pyuvsim_reference_sims_v1.md

 All simulations chose the HERA site as their telescope_location, for simplicity.
 This is lat/lon/alt (-30.72153°, 21.42831°, 1073.0 m).
 This includes the MWA128-like array (MWA_nocore).

+## Old data

+Results from previous iterations of the reference simulations are stored on the NRAO computing cluster, under `/lustre/aoc/projects/hera/ref\_sim/`.

 ## Comparison with PRISim
 The PRISim simulator was designed with the intent of simulating wide field, high bandwidth interferometers specifically targeting 21 cm instruments.
 It has mainly been used in the context of a delay-spectrum style analysis, though images have been made and are known to be roughly correct.
+The data for this comparison can be found on the NRAO computing cluster at `/lustre/aoc/projects/hera/djacobs/prisim_ref/`.

 - In the frequency domain, PRISim simulations agree at 10^-5 with pyuvsim, with quantization type errors at 10^-6.
 - The difference shows a floor in the delay spectrum at 1e-6 which is above the expected Blackman-Harris floor at 1e-10